ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

 ### Core Principles
 - **Clear and concise**: Remove redundancy, focus on essential information
 - **Logical flow**: Start with overview, progress to specifics, end with references
-- **Serve AI needs**: Provide concrete examples and templates that can be directly applied
+- **Serve AI needs**: Provide concrete templates that can be directly applied
+- **Prioritize references over examples**: If there is existing code that serves as an example, provide the search term to find the code
 - **Avoid line numbers**: Use searchable string references (e.g., "see Parameters Record Pattern")
+- **Avoid direct file references**: use searchable string references instead
 - **Current patterns only**: Remove historical context and deprecated approaches
-- **Maintain table of contents**: Update TOC when adding/removing major sections
+- **Maintain TOC**: Update table of contents when adding or removing major sections